8 Great Rivers for Tubing in Wisconsin

 The popular Apple River, located in Northwest Wisconsin near the Minnesota border, is close to all the action.
 The wild rapids satisfy the daring, while families and groups find this a fun place to cool off and relax.

 You'll float past towering green pines as you stay cool in the clear waters of the Wolf River.
 In Langlade County, the Upper Wolf River drops 430 feet over 28 miles, making it one of the fastest-flowing rivers in the Midwest.
-Further downstream things slow down for a gentle trip out of New London.
+Further downstream, things slow down for a gentle trip out of New London.

-Find other tubing spots near you!
+Keep the fun going–find other tubing and rafting spots near you!